Loading & Standing Zones

 All loading zone application are reviewed with the considerations that the installation of loading zone signs reduces the amount of available parking in the vicinity.
 If your primary business activity does not depend on having a standing, loading or valet zone, your application may be denied.
 If there is a high concentration of zones in your area, the 43rd Ward office may consolidate zones or ask businesses to share spaces.

-A standing/loading zone ordinance is introduced to the City Council at the discretion of 43rd Ward Alderman Michele Smith.
+A standing/loading zone ordinance is introduced to the City Council at the discretion of 43rd Ward Alderman Timmy Knudsen.
 Submission of an application does not guarantee the granting of a standing/loading zone.
 The analysis of an application will weigh the benefits of placing the zone adjacent to your business versus the disadvantages of the reduction of available street parking in the area.
 The issuance of a standing/loading zone is a privilege granted by the City of Chicago and not a right of business ownership.
 Please remember that a standing/loading zone can be utilized by anyone, as long as it is being done so according to the regulations set forth in the Municipal Code.